LuxoftSDL/sdl_evolution/proposals/0298-Processing-of-unknown-enum-values-by-SDLCore.md

       SDL Core removes the `UNKNOWN` item from the request.
       The value of the `audioStreamingIndicator` parameter becomes empty.
       SDL Core omits the empty parameter in the request.
-      Since the parameter is optional (according to the SDL Core API), the request is successfully processed with the following response to a mobile application:
+      Since the parameter is optional, the request is successfully processed with the following response to a mobile application:
       `success=true, resultCode = "WARNINGS", info="Invalid enums were removed: audioStreamingIndicator:UNKNOWN"`

   2. The request contains a parameter for which the value is an array of enum items.